Find a Lender-Approved Local Conveyancer in Costessey

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Examples of recent conveyancing in Costessey since November 2024*
+Examples of recent conveyancing in Costessey since December 2024*

 Recently asked questions about conveyancing in Costessey

 We have agreed to purchase a house in Costessey.
 A rare aspect is that the roof has a solar panel.
-Nottingham have issued a mortgage offer so presumably this is not a concern to them.
+Co-operative have issued a mortgage offer so presumably this is not a concern to them.
 Why is my solicitor raising questions about the panel?

-As you are obtaining a mortgage with Nottingham your lawyer must comply with the conveyancing instructions contained in Part two of UK Finance Lenders’ Handbook for Nottingham.
-The CML Handbook contains minimum requirements for solar panel roof-space leases, and conveyancing practitioners are required to report to Nottingham where a lease does not satisfy these provisions.
-The requirements relate to the installation of panels on properties in England and Wales and is not limited to Costessey.
+As your lender is Co-operative your lawyer must check the formal requirements set out in Part 2 of UK Finance Lenders’ Handbook for Co-operative.
+The CML Handbook sets out minimum specifications for solar panel roof-space leases, and conveyancers are required to report to Co-operative where a lease fails to comply with these specifications.
+The requirements relate to the installation of panels on properties nationwide and is not limited to Costessey.

 Last updated